-satisfactorily resolved by the attached decision and the Association wishes the decision to at Step Two. has be has not been satisfactorily resolved by the attached decision and the Association wishes to be reviewed by the President at Step Three. at he If no decision was received within the time limits provided in the grievance procedur please check here æ, Signature Date Authorized Representative, the American Association of University Professors-Portland State University Note: Pl ease attach a copy of the grievance (APPENDIX B) and all written decisions received at p rior
+The grand not been satistreviewed at St factorily resolved by the attached decision and the Association wishes the decision to the Two. has be Step Two has not been satisfactorily resolved by the attached decision and the Association wishes a reviewed by the President at Step Three. at :he If no decision was received within the time limits provided in the grievance procedural please check here re, Signature Authorized Representative, the American Association of University Professors-Portland State University Note: Please steps, if any. attach a copy of the grievance (APPENDIX B) and all written decisions received at p rioi